pycountry/pycountry/README.rst

 Country Subdivisions (ISO 3166-2)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Subdivisions in ``pycountry`` provide detailed data about country divisions, such as states, provinces, and other administrative regions as per ISO 3166-2.
+Subdivisions in ``pycountry`` provide detailed data about country divisions, such as states, provinces, and other administrative regions as per `3166-2 <https://en.wikipedia.org/wiki/ISO_3166-2>`_.

 The country ``subdivisions`` are a little more complex than the ``countries`` because they are in a nested structure.